-5.5 Lookup suppression
+5.5 Look Up suppression

-In some instances, a form of output format is needed which may or may not need DNS lookups, depending on the input file format of the access.log file.
+In some instances, a form of output format is needed which may or may not need DNS look ups, depending on the input file format of the access.log file.
 Currently, it is assumed that the client lists should show the host name in symbolic, not as dotted quads.
-If you configured your Squid with the (not recommended) log\fqdn option, the log file will already contain symbolic names, and no reverse lookups on the client address is necessary.
+If you configured your Squid with the (not recommended) log\fqdn option, the log file will already contain symbolic names, and no reverse look ups on the client address is necessary.

 But sometimes, either an admin would like to see the dotted quad address, or would like to anonymize log output by grouping by netmasks.
 Both options are not yet implemented.
-If then the Squid had the (not recommended) log\fqdn option activated, forward lookups will be necessary.
+In this case, if the Squid had the (not recommended) log\fqdn option activated, forward look ups will be necessary.